goncalomb/sane-wasm/README.md

 ## License

 Because of the weird state of SANE's licensing (GPL + linking exception, on some backends), see [backends/LICENSE](https://gitlab.com/sane-project/backends/-/blob/master/LICENSE).
-I releasing this project with dual licensing [GNU GPLv2](LICENSE.txt) + [GNU LGPLv2.1](LICENSE-LGPL.txt).
+I'm releasing this project with dual licensing [GNU GPLv2](LICENSE.txt) + [GNU LGPLv2.1](LICENSE-LGPL.txt).
 IANAL, you choose.